What Is Supplemental Security Income (SSI)?

 Similar to SSDI, several SSI applications are rejected, leaving many applicants confused and unsure of what to do.
 If you are seeking SSI benefits, regardless of the stage you are currently in, it is important to obtain the expertise of experienced counsel.

-With nearly 25 years of experience in thousands of SSDI and SSI cases, Fresno, California, Supplemental Security Income attorney Melissa A. Proudian is prepared to help you obtain SSI benefits in the most efficient and effective way.
+With over 30 years of experience in thousands of SSDI and SSI cases, Fresno, California, Supplemental Security Income attorney Melissa A. Proudian is prepared to help you obtain SSI benefits in the most efficient and effective way.
 She will bring her detail-orientated hands-on approach to work directly with you to maximize your chances of obtaining benefits.

 It Costs You Nothing For Us To Get Started